keagan-s/keagan-s/README.md

 - Hello, my name is Keagan
-- I'm currently a junior at UWW studying computer science
+- I'm currently a senior at UWW studying computer science
 - Email me at stoltzKA05@uww.edu